Varicose Vein Treatment in St. Louis, MO

 Laser Treatment (Endo-Venous Laser Ablation)

 A small laser fiber is inserted into the vein and positioned using Duplex Ultrasound.
 These are not incisions but rather, small punctures which leave little or no marks when healed.
 As the laser activates, the heat it produces seals the vein from the inside.
 The patient experiences no pain during this procedure.
 The laser ablates the tissue and closes the vein behind it; the blood is no longer able to pool and returns to the heart through other healthy veins.
 Afterward, we apply light dressing along with a compression stocking.
 Once the dressing is complete, we encourage patients to walk around the office to promote circulation.
-Post ablation, patients wear compression stockings for 3 – 4 weeks depending upon lifestyle.
+Post ablation, patients wear compression stockings for for one week depending upon lifestyle.
+We often recommend compression socks for those who are not their feet a lot for maintenance.

 Patients can return to work and most normal activities within two days.
 In many cases, patients return to work the next day.